Video Lighting Guide Part 3: Basic Lighting Setups

 3-point lighting setup with main key light fill and backlighting

-The backlight illuminates the foreground elements (such as an actor, interviewee, or object) from behind to separate the subject from the background.
+The backlight illuminates the foreground elements (such as an actor, interviewee, or object) from behind and separates the subject from the background.

 Backlighting sometimes creates a glowing halo effect around a person to insinuate that the person is good, ethereal, or angelic.